zhou6140919/zhou6140919.github.io/_posts/2021-10-21-attention-is-all-you-need.md

 {:.info}

 We suspect that for large values of $$d_k$$, the dot products grow large in magnitude, pushing the softmax function into regions where it has extremely small gradients.
 To counteract this effect, we scale the dot products by $$1/√(d_k )$$.

-(the variance grows from 1 to dk when q and k dot product
+(the variance grows from 1 to dk when q and k dot product.

 ### Multi-Head Attention